Souvikns/souvik/data/blog/AsyncAPI/Introduction-to-glee.md

 #### Define our Spec for our API

 Glee being a spec-first framework, development starts with defining your API spec.
-For our case we will define our API
+For our case we will define our API:

 ```yaml:asyncapi.yaml